JairusSW/as-test/README.md

 Note: You can use either `ast` or `as-test` in the terminal.

-Next, create a test file
+Next, take a look at the generated test file

 `assembly/__tests__/example.spec.ts`